Interton Video 2400

 The Interton Video 2400 is a dedicated first-generation home video game console that was released in 1975 by Interton.
 It is the successor of the Interton Video 2000 and the predecessor of the Interton Video 2501.
 It could output only black and white.
-The consoles uses the AY-3-8500 chipset.
+The console uses the AY-3-8500 chipset.
 The sound is played through an internal speaker, rather than the TV set.

 The console was also released in France by Thomson under the name JV1T and by Continental Edison under the name JV-2701.